FelipePulcherio/price-web-scraper/README.md

 - **Routing:**
   - **Home Page:**
-    - Search form to input item name, model or specifications (Navigation)
+    - Search bar for item name, model or brand
+    - Country selection button
-    - Login button (Navigation)
+    - Signup/register button
-    - Categories (Navigation)
+    - Categories menu
+    - Ads carousel
-    - Retailers Carousel
+    - Retailers carousel
-    - Short Deals
+    - Short Deals carousel
-  - **Search Results Page:**
-    - Display all related products to the user
   - **Item Page:**
     - Display some images of the product
+    - Button to set an alert for the product
-    - Display a table with current pricings and links
+    - Display a list with current pricings and links
     - Display a graph with historical lowest values
-    - Display product specifications
-    - Allow users to set an alert for the product
-  - **Categories Page:**
-    - Display a list of categories that the user can browse
 - **Search Functionality:**
-  - Allows user to search by just typing a product name, model or specification
+  - Allows user to search by just typing a product name, model or brand
-  - Display a small image and item name on quick search result
+  - Display a list with small images and the item name as a dropdown
-  - Limit to show only what's available
+  - Display only items that are available in database
-  - Add button for user request a non available item to be added in the future
 - **Price Comparison Graph:**
-  - Display a line graph to show historical item prices
+  - Display a line graph to show historical item prices for the last 30 days
-  - Users can filter the graph by: Month, 6-Month, 12-Month
 - **Web Scraper Algorithm:**
   - Navigate to a retailer website and find the correct price for an item
-  - Send raw information to the data analysis algorithm
-- **Data Analysis Algorithm:**
-  - Algorithm that will analyse lowest value from all scraped sources
-  - Save analyzed information to DB
+  - Save the price and status as an Event on database
 - **User Authentication:**
   - Users can register and log in using email and password
   - Role-based access for "not logged in", "logged in" and "premium" users
-- **Alerts:**
-  - Allows user to set an email alert for a selected price range
-- **Email Notifications:**
-  - Send emails to notify a user on a created alert
-- **Mobile Responsiveness:**
+- **Responsiveness:**
   - Ensure the app is responsive for both desktop and mobile view

 <br>